skip to main content

 This course will then transition students to learn hard coding using several programming languages.
 The aim is for students to translate the logical concepts of programming blocks into written code.
 By working with a variety coding languages with different applications and levels of abstractions, students will thoroughly learn the core concepts of computer science and master coding fundamentals.

-2023-24: Computer Science Adv
+2024-25 Computer Science (Advanced)

 Advanced Computer Science aims to be a course where students can expand further on their programming knowledge post AP Computer Science.
 This course will have an emphasis on data structures and their applications.
 Students will learn and apply such topics as generics, collections, lists, linked lists, queues, stacks, maps, hashtable, hashmap, heaps, and trees.
 Students will study and evaluate their design, do performance analysis (Big-O), and analyze optimal implementation given various scenarios of data processing.
 In addition, students will explore concepts towards search, sorting, file i/o, networking, and multithreading.